MicrosoftDocs/defender-docs/defender-endpoint/device-control-overview.md

 > [!TIP]
 > If you're using Mac, device control can control access to Bluetooth.
 See **[Device Control for macOS](mac-device-control-overview.md)**.

-### Controlling access to Bluetooth services on Windows
+### Control access to Bluetooth services on Windows

 Administrators can control the behavior of the Bluetooth service (Allowing advertising, discovery, preparing and prompting) as well as the Bluetooth services that are allowed.
 For more information, see [Windows Bluetooth](/windows/client-management/mdm/policy-csp-bluetooth).